Vacations to Ngorongoro Conservation Area, Tanzania

 The Ngorongoro Conservation Area offers wildlife lovers a guaranteed opportunity to be in the presence of Africa’s most beloved animals, while history buffs can explore the archaeological sites where hominin footprints date back 3.6 million years.

-The jewel in the crown is the Ngorongoro Crater, the world's largest inactive and unbroken volcanic caldera at 19km wide.
-Formed after a volcanic explosion between two and three million years ago, the Crater now covers over 260 square kilometres of varied landscapes and habitats.
+The jewel in the crown is the Ngorongoro Crater, the world's largest inactive and unbroken volcanic caldera at 19 kilometers wide.
+Formed after a volcanic explosion between two and three million years ago, the crater now covers over 260 square kilometers of varied landscapes and habitats.
 It contains the highest density of lions found naturally anywhere on Earth and is the perfect place to watch their daily lives play out.

 Whatever the time of year an encounter with the semi-nomadic Maasai tribe grazing their cattle alongside the wild animals is an unforgettable sight.
 There are several traditional Maasai villages within Ngorongoro Conservation Area, which you can visit to learn more about this rich and vibrant culture.